365businessdev/docs/docs/en-us/365-business-proxy-application/proxy-application-whatis.md

----
-title: What is Proxy Application?
+# What is Proxy Application?
----

 365 business Proxy Application is a powerful extension for Microsoft Dynamics 365 Business Cntral that allows you to securely and easily integrate your local resources and systems into Microsoft Dynamics 365 Business Central from the cloud or from on-premise systems, in compliance with the [*Universal Code Initiative*](https://www.microsoft.com/en-us/dynamics-365/blog/it-professional/2022/10/28/the-dynamics-365-business-central-universal-code-initiative-is-live.md).
 From file access to the control of printers, warehouse lifts, scales or card readers.
 With the flexible and individually expandable [plugin system of 365 business Proxy Application](plugins.md) there are no limits.

 ![365 business Proxy Application](/assets/images/365-business-proxy-application/proxy-application-logo.png)